Home Asset Allocation How to Buy Gold in Singapore — A Complete Guide for Singapore...

 But what gold does give you is a hedge against currency debasement and inflation — which is why you’ve seen gold soar to all time highs.

-You can see from the chart below just how well gold has performed relative to other major asset classes in 2025.
+And you can see from the chart below just how well gold has performed relative to other major asset classes in 2025.

 Most advisors recommend a 5% to 10% allocation to gold in a diversified portfolio.
 Whether you agree with that is up to you, but the point is that gold has a place in a well-constructed portfolio.